segmentio/segment-docs/src/connections/destinations/catalog/actions-braze-web/index.md

 ## FAQ

-### How Debounce Middleware works?
+### How does the Debounce Middleware Action work?

-The [Debounce Middleware](/docs/connections/destinations/catalog/actions-braze-web/#debounce-middleware) action is unique and behaves differently from the other actions.
-Debounce Middleware logic is executed at the source-level:
+The following [Debounce Middleware](/docs/connections/destinations/catalog/actions-braze-web/#debounce-middleware) logic is executed at the source-level:

-- When an Identify call is fired on a website, we will first cache and compare the user traits.
-If the user traits object differs from what has been cached previously, the data will be passed on to the destination flow (Destination Filters → Insert Functions → Destination Mappings).
+When an Identify call is fired on a website, Segment first caches and compares the user traits object.

+-If the user traits differ from what was previously cached, the data flows through destination filters, insert functions, and then through destination mappings.

-- Otherwise, if user traits are the same as what's cached, we assume that that data was already sent to Braze and a new request is not made to their system.
+- If user traits are the same as what's cached, Segment assumes that that data was already sent to Braze and a does not make a new request to Braze.